kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 > Note: Individual pairwise votes _are_ in fact independent of alternatives; it is the final result which is not.

+### Intransitivity of Preferences

+Related to IIA in the social choice literature is the idea of cycles and of the _transitivity of preference_ -- the idea that if you prefer A to B, and B to C, then it is logically consistent that you would prefer A to C.
+To prefer otherwise creates what is known as a "cycle" of _intransitive preferences_.
+For some voting methods, including Condorect methods, cycles represent _contradictions_ and seen as inherent flaws.

+Spectral methods, on the other hand, handle intransitive preferences naturally.
+Cycles are interpreted simply as ties, which pose problems for single-winner settings like elections, but not for capital allocation in which funds are simply given out equally.

+Further, pairwise spectral methods allow for a different interpretation of instransitivity.
+Unlike Bradley-Terry, which models every item as having a latent value, and thus interprets instransitivity as measureement error, spectral methods model intransitivity as a normal part of reality.

+To give an example, imagine items A and B, each having qualities X and Y.
+If we conceptualize voters as making pairwise decisions based on _subjective integrations_ of the presented data, one voter might integrate X and Y and choose A, while another might, filtered through the lens of their own personal beliefs and live experience, would choose B.
+Over hundreds or thousands of voters, the pairwise graph becomes a rich field of relationships with substantial cyclical and intransitive behaviors.
+Taking this graph as the only knowable ground truth, we then produce weights as an _actionable synthesis_ of that rich data.

+One might imagine going even further, devising new metrics for community dynamism based on the degree of intransitivity in a given preference graph.
+This view of pairwise data -- not as messy and needing of discipline -- but as rich and nuanced truth, invites bold new visions.

 ### Dealing with Heterogeneity

 One of the few prerequisites to using pairwise techniques is making sure that the items being compared are meaningfully comparable.